Tartan Dictionary

 Ways in

 This is an early site, and it is growing.
-On the way: an interactive explorer of the wider pattern world, and a public-good guide to weavers and makers so you can get your own — down to a kit to weave the oldest Scottish tartan of all.
+On the way: a public-good guide to weavers and makers so you can get your own — down to a kit to weave the oldest Scottish tartan of all.
+That oldest tartan, the Falkirk check of about 260 AD, is the cloth behind this page.